gianniskmbls/Hello-World/python/Readme.md

 # Introduction
-A set of Python programs and applications.
-As an entry level developer, I have created this set of Python programs.
-The folder contains six Python scripts and a .txt file.
-The scripts are the following:
+This folder contains a collection of six Python scripts and a supporting .txt file.
+Each script serves a unique purpose, showcasing various functionalities and applications of Python programming.
+Below is a brief description of each script:

 ## interval.py
 This Python program calculates the maximum and minimum intervals from a list of spaces provided by the user.